 Love the colours on these chevron gloves.

-Beautiful gloves with a simple cable design.
-A little more challenging than some but worth the effort.
+Just beautiful gloves with a simple cable design.
+A little more challenging than some but worth the effort, knitted in sock yarn.

 - Loumms Bo-Peep Gloves

 These lacy gloves could look either elegant and lady-like or quite punky, depending on the colour that you knitted them in.

 How To Make Your Own Hand Warmer Pattern

 If you can't find the hand warmer pattern that is quite what you are looking for, it is the easiest thing in the world to adapt a favourite glove or mitten pattern into a hand warmer.